October fourth. Three days since my birthday. Also my first day back to school.

 “Nah, it’s fine,” I answered.
 Hoping it would somehow taste better with a second try, I bit into it again.
 No Bueno.
 All the ingredients tasted like it was a week old, so stale and dry.
 It sat in my mouth like rubber.
 It took considerable effort to swallow.

 Trying to wash down that taste with a large cup of sweet tea didn’t help any.
 Wasn’t sweet at all.
 To be precise, it was like drinking clam juice.
 I fought the urge to gag or make a funny face.

-I didn’t want to lose said face in front of my friends, however, and if I wanted to find a something good to say about it, was that it at least the bare minimum of being considered edible.
+I didn’t want to lose said face in front of my friends, however, and if I wanted to find something good to say about it, it was, at least, the bare minimum of being considered edible.
 I managed to keep eating.